 below).
 Students can be required to pay for uniforms, books and supplies they own to use.
 The business MUST pay the apprentice the Virginia minimum wage of at least $12 for every hour that they

 are present in the salon.
 If the apprentice is paid commission it must be at (or it can be higher) than the hourly salary.
 If a Virginia apprentice is not paid at least $12 for every hour they are in

 the salon then the apprentice should report that to the office number listed below for the county/city the salon is located in.
 Apprentice salary is paid as a W2 employee, not a 1099 contractor.

 Being paid 1099 means that the employer is not paying their share of employment taxes that the apprentice will end up paying themself at tax time.
 Being paid 1099

-means the apprentice owns a legal business with a tax EIN and can report to work (when they can agree to) as a business owner the salon is hiring them by contract work (like a electrician, plumber or
+means the apprentice owns a legal business with a tax EIN and can report to work (when they can agree to) as a business owner not employee.
+The salon is hiring them by contract work (an example of a

 How long is an apprentice program?

 Apprentice programs are NO LESS than one year in a salon to earn at least 2,000 working hours.
 They must be paid for all working hours at minimum wage or more (even if they don't do nail services

 to earn at least minimum wage for every hourin the salon).
 Apprentices should be cleaning, prep work or office/reception when they are not servicing clients to earn their hourly salary when clients